allenai/ARC-Solvers/README.md

 # ARC-Solvers
 Library of baseline solvers for AI2 Reasoning Challenge (ARC) Set (http://data.allenai.org/arc/).
-These solvers retrieve relevant sentences from a large text corpus (ARC_Corpus.txt in the dataset), use an entailment model to compute the score for each `(retrieved sentence, question+answer choice as an assertion)` pair and return the answer choices with the highest support i.e. entailment score.
+These solvers retrieve relevant sentences from a large text corpus (ARC_Corpus.txt in the dataset), and use two types of models to compute the QA score.
+ 1. An entailment-based model that computes the entailment score for each `(retrieved sentence, question+answer choice as an assertion)` pair and scores each answer choice based on the highest-scoring sentence.
+ 2. A reading comprehension model (BiDAF) that converts the retrieved sentences into a paragraph per question.
+The model is used to predict the best answer span and each answer choice is scored based on the overlap with the predicted span.

  ## Setup environment
- 1. Create the `asq_solvers` environment using Anaconda
+ 1. Create the `arc_solvers` environment using Anaconda

    ```
-   conda create -n asq_solvers python=3.6
+   conda create -n arc_solvers python=3.6
    ```

  2. Activate the environment

    ```
-   source activate asq_solvers
+   source activate arc_solvers
    ```

  3. Install the requirements in the environment: